Nauru Airlines: History

 In the early 1990s, an Air Nauru 737 was chartered to operate the Auckland-Niue route of Niue Airlines, the latter company's only service.

-In 1993 two of the 737-200s were replaced by Boeing 737-400s, leaving the Boeing 737-200C to soldier on for a little while longer.
-The airline, by now only operating a single 737-400, was corporatised in July 1996 as the Nauru Air Corporation (NAC).
+In 1993, two of the 737-200s were replaced by Boeing 737-400s, leaving the Boeing 737-200C to soldier on for a little while longer.
+The airline, by now operating only a single 737-400, was corporatised in July 1996 as the Nauru Air Corporation (NAC).

 Mismanagement of the island's wealth and the resulting economic troubles caused the airline to lose large amounts of money, and on some occasions become insolvent.
 Its operations were also suspended for brief periods in the 1990s because of concerns raised by Australia over the airworthiness and safety record of its aircraft.
 Airline offices and equipment were also frequently repossessed by the Australian government for Nauru's repeated defaults on foreign loans.
 The airline became in dispute with the Export-Import Bank of the United States in 2002, and in December 2005 the High Court of Australia upheld an earlier decision to allow the bank to seize Air Nauru's only aircraft, leaving Nauru and the island nation of Kiribati without air services.
 The aircraft was seized by creditors at Melbourne Airport on 18 December 2005.
 Following the acquisition of a replacement aircraft (a Boeing 737-300) in mid-2006, the airline was rebranded as Our Airline and relaunched on 14 October 2006.
 Our Airline was renamed Nauru Airlines on 1 August 2014.

 Nauru Airlines is now wholly owned by the state and had 65 employees in July 2012.

 Destinations

-Nauru Airlines serves the following destinations as of January 2023:
+Nauru Airlines serves the following destinations as of September 2025: